egustavsson/runExomeDepth/README.md

 ##### Understanding Mounting Folders in Docker

-Mounting folders in Docker is similar to connecting a USB drive to your computer or mapping a network drive.
-When you "mount" a folder, you're making a directory from your computer (the host) accessible to a specific location inside the Docker container (a virtual environment where the software runs).
-For example, if you have important data saved in a folder on your computer, you can mount that folder into the Docker container so that the software inside the container can access, read, or modify the files directly.
-This is crucial because the container itself doesn't have access to your computer's files unless you explicitly share (or "mount") them.
-The -v option in the Docker command is used to specify which folders on your computer should be made available inside the container and where they should appear.
-It’s like telling Docker, "Here’s where the files are on my computer, and here’s where I want you to put them inside your environment."
+Mounting folders in Docker allows you to share a directory from your computer (the host) with a specific location inside a Docker container.
+This makes the files accessible to the software running inside the container.

+**Why mount a folder?**
+To allow the container to access, read, or modify files on your computer.
+By default, the container does not have access to your files unless you explicitly share them.

+**How to mount a folder:**
+Use the `-v` option in the Docker command to specify:
+- The folder on your computer (host) that you want to share.
+- The location inside the container where you want the folder to appear.

 #### Step 3: Run the Docker Container